What is Cisco Port Security? | Definition, Types & Features

 What is Cisco Port Security, and What Does It Do?

-Thanks to Cisco Port security, you restrict the device that can connect to a Switch’s slot by its MAC address.
+Thanks to Cisco Port Security, you restrict the devices that can connect to a Switch’s slot by their MAC addresses.
 So, by limiting the number of these addresses, you control access to your network.
 So, you associate the MAC address of an authorized device with the Switch’s port.

 Why Should I Use Cisco Port Security?

-When you know what Port Security is, you can make your topology robust and secure.
+When you know what Cisco violation methods are, you can make your topology robust and secure.
 Generally, the PC connected to the Switch can quickly join the LAN.
 But to stay safe, don’t let devices join the LAN automatically.
 So, I recommend you turn this on on your Cisco Switches.

 How Does Port Security Work on a Switch?

-Imagine setting a restriction on the connection point of the Cisco Switch using the port security feature.
+Think about putting a limit on the connection point.
+You can do this using the port safety feature on a Cisco switch.
 When someone plugs their computer into the port to connect it to the LAN, you block them.
 In simple terms, users only need to plug their cable into the slot they are allowed to use.

-Let me show you how Cisco Port Security works:
+Let me show you how the Cisco port protection works:

 1. Watching MAC Addresses

-First, it keeps an eye on the unique IDs (MAC addresses) of devices connected to the port.
+First, it keeps an eye on the unique IDs of devices connected to the port.
 Each device has its unique ID on the LAN.

 1. Learning Mode